Everyone Jumping, Everyone Happy: Rio Celebrates Carnival - UrduPoint

 'Everyone Jumping, Everyone Happy': Rio Celebrates Carnival

-Rio de Janeiro, (APP - UrduPoint / Pakistan Point News - 12th Feb, 2024) Glistening with sequins and sweat and shimmying to sultry samba beats, thousands of performers danced their way down a Rio de Janeiro avenue Sunday in the Brazilian beach city's famed carnival parades.
+Rio de Janeiro, (APP - UrduPoint / Pakistan Point News - 12th Feb, 2024) Glittering with sequins and sweat, thousands of performers shimmying to sultry samba beats danced their way down an avenue in Rio de Janeiro Sunday as the Brazilian beach city's famed carnival parades got under way.

+Porto da Pedra, a school from the impoverished Sao Goncalo neighborhood, opened the festivities with a float topped by an enormous, roaring orange tiger that swatted out at the crowd with its claws, drawing shrieks of delight.

-Entering the parade venue "gives me goosebumps every time," said Debora Moraes de Souza, a 53-year-old doctor who grew up in the impoverished neighborhood of Sao Goncalo and has been parading for a decade with its samba school, Porto da Pedra.
+Entering the parade venue "gives me goosebumps every time," said Debora Moraes de Souza, a 53-year-old doctor who grew up in Sao Goncalo and has been parading with the school for a decade.

 Rio has already been celebrating carnival for weeks with colorful, free-for-all street parties known as "blocos."